ericfeunekes/aioburst/README.md

 # aioburst
-A library to limit async calls using a waterwheel approach to ensure calls maximize the rate limit.
-The library is extremely light, using only core python packages.
+A library to optimize the speed of rate limited async calls, by alternating between bursts and sleeps.

 ## Usage